kanishkamisra/website/content/misc/_index.md

 ## Fun

-In my spare time, I like to play tennis, do jigsaw puzzles, and bake bread!
+In my spare time, I like to play tennis, do jigsaw puzzles, and bake bagels and different kinds of bread!

 I have been enjoying reading whodunnits these days (early 2023), and one of my favorite whodunnit writers is [Anthony Horowitz](https://anthonyhorowitz.com/).
 Here are some of his books I really liked:

 - Susan Ryeland series:
   - **Magpie Murders**
   - **Moonflower Murders**
+  - **Marblehall Murders**
 - Hawthorne and Horowitz series:
   - **The word is murder**
   - **The sentence is death**